-Notwithstanding the admission to the Italian bar and a strong background in law, my activity is by now devoted to the academic venture on Law & Economics.
-Building upon my past legal experience as a judicial clerk and attorney, alongside the lessons learned working side by side international organizations such as the ILO and UNESCO, I am now focusing my research on the economic analysis of judicial institutions.
+Notwithstanding the admission to the Italian bar and a strong background in international and labor law, I am now devoting my life to the academic activity and to the Law & Economics agenda.
+Building upon my past legal experience as a judicial clerk and attorney, alongside the lessons learned working side by side international organizations such as the ILO and UNESCO, I am now focusing my attention on the economic analysis of judicial institutions.

-The fulcrum of my analysis is devoted to an ancient labor institution, called Conseil de prud’hommes.
-This is the employment jurisdiction of France, in charge of dealing with individual labor disputes.
-The main particularity of this court is that judges are appointed among unionist, pertaining to both sides of the labor conflict.
+The fulcrum of my research question is to give answers to the functioning of a very ancient French labor institution, called Conseil de prud’hommes.
+This is the French employment jurisdiction, in charge of dealing with individual labor disputes.
+The main particularity of this court is that judges are appointed among unionist, pertaining to both sides of social partners (employers and employees) at the same time.

-The role of the most confrontational trade unions among this institution has been disputed.
-Nevertheless, to understand the reasons for their adversarial attitude, I have decided to look back to history, discovering that much of their resistance to social dialogue is rooted in a not particularly well-known agricultural crisis happened in the 19th century, when trade unions were emerging.
+The economic literature is quite critical on the role of the most confrontational trade unions among this institution, and their capacity to be independent and equidistant has been disputed.
+According to my findings, much of their resistance to social dialogue is rooted in a not particularly well-known agricultural crisis happened in the 19th century, when trade unions were emerging.
 Surprisingly, one of the trigger factors of the typical adversarial methods of these syndicates lies in a super tiny insect, of the size of a pencil point.
-So far, comments from the academia were quite enthusiastic.
+So far, comments from the academia were quite enthusiastic and the idea of a parasite triggering confrontation among unions fascinates people.
+In fact, according to historical evidence, much of the adversarial attitude of French unions and the typical class struggle mechanisms originates back to this crisis and this tiny but devastating insect.

 – – –

-You can find the final version of the paper published here, explaining the relationship between the vine parasite and the attitude of nowadays labor judges, at the following link:
+You can find a version of the paper on phylloxera published here, explaining the relationship between the vine parasite and the attitude of nowadays labor judges, at the following link:

 – – –

 A second paper on the role of attorneys and judges over judicial delay is available here: